kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 ## Network Plugin Requirements

 The plugin may also need specific support for kube-proxy.
 The iptables proxy obviously depends on iptables, and the plugin may need to ensure that container traffic is made available to iptables.
 For example, if the plugin connects containers to a Linux bridge, the plugin must set the `net/bridge/bridge-nf-call-iptables` sysctl to `1` to ensure that the iptables proxy functions correctly.
-If the plugin does not use a Linux bridge (but instead something like Open vSwitch or some other mechanism) it should ensure container traffic is appropriately routed for the proxy.
+If the plugin does not use a Linux bridge, but uses something like Open vSwitch or some other mechanism instead, it should ensure container traffic is appropriately routed for the proxy.

 By default if no kubelet network plugin is specified, the `noop` plugin is used, which sets `net/bridge/bridge-nf-call-iptables=1` to ensure simple configurations (like Docker with a bridge) work correctly with the iptables proxy.